ROBLOX/chef-solr/README.md

 ==================
 This cookbook is designed to install Solr as a Jetty servlet

-The cookbook currently only supports installing the 'embedded' jetty example server as a service, installing Solr as a Jetty servler is a WIP.
+The cookbook currently only supports installing the 'embedded' jetty example server as a service, installing Solr as a Jetty servlet is a WIP.

 REQUIREMENTS:
 ==================